Edge Computing for Industry: A Complete Guide to Modern Industrial Technology

 What is edge computing in simple terms?

-How is edge computing different from cloud computing?
+How is it different from cloud computing?

-Which industries benefit most from edge computing?
+Which industries benefit the most?

 Manufacturing, healthcare, transportation, energy, and telecommunications benefit significantly due to their need for real-time data processing.